 I work across media with interests in photography, video, drawing, writing, performance, and socially engaged practice.

-I am currently Reimagining Morecambe Bay as a Living Archive
+I am currently Reimagining Morecambe Bay as a Living Archive – working with Barrow Archives to develop my creative practice through funding from Arts Council England.

 Contact me: